 Marketing Agency (realising he has found a get-out-of-jail-free card):

 “Brand awareness.
 We have successfully created awareness of your company and brand that will turn into sales at some point in the future.
 But to guarantee those future sales, we need to continue with the marketing programme.
 If we stop now, you will lose all the future benefit.”

 Marketing Director (realising this is a way to save his job):

 “Yes, he’s right.
 We need to continue the investment in the programme.
 Brand awareness will eventually turn into sales.
 This is cutting-edge marketing.”

 CEO (not fully understanding, but liking the idea of using a sexy new marketing term):

 “OK, let’s continue with the brand awareness programme.”

-Whilst it’s true that keeping your company name front-of-mind is important for large organisations (who compete for mindshare of busy consumers), we must remember their budgets are huge.
-It’s also true the combined effect of omni-channel marketing does generate sales – although it’s virtually impossible to say with certainty which individual channel(s) convinced the consumer to buy.
+While it’s true that keeping your company name front-of-mind is important for large organisations (who compete for mindshare of busy consumers), we must remember their budgets are enormous.
+It’s also true the combined effect of omni-channel marketing does generate sales – although it’s virtually impossible to say with certainty which individual channel(s) convinced most consumers to buy.